COVID-19 Updates

 The individual will get an email of next-step guidance applicable to their situation in accordance with the California Department of Public Health guidelines.

 At a faculty member’s discretion, students can be assigned COVID-19 training (includes information about campus protocols) via Canvas.
-Contact the Office of Environmental Health & Safety/Risk Management for assistance at ehsrmsrequest@listserv.csufresno.edu.
+Contact the Office of Environmental Health, Safety and Risk Management for assistance at ehsrm@mail.fresnostate.edu.

 There are numerous resources and support programs available through the Student Health and Counseling Center.
 Please visit the Student Resources page for a complete list of student support services.